thefuture2092/didia.me/content/posts/2021-04-27-how-to-keep-learning-at-work-even-when-you-dont-have-enough-time.md

 ---
 template: post
-title: 'How to keep learning while working, Part 1: The struggle'
+title: 'How to keep learning while working, Part 1: It''s hard when you have a life.'
-slug: how-to-keep-learning-while-working-the-struggle
+slug: how-to-keep-learning-while-working/its-hard-when-you-have-a-life
 draft: true
 date: 2021-04-27T10:15:39.044Z
 description: >-